The group made it up the basement stairs when they heard a faint clicking sound.

 Hyeon-ju muttered under her breath.
-"Why is he here?
-Of all times."
+"Why is he here of all times?"

-"You're not going to answer me?"
+"You are not going to answer me?"

-Joe looked at Hyeon-ju.
+Joe looked over at Hyeon-ju.

-"I said, what was it?"
+"I said what was it?"

-Choi Tae-ho's expression hardened.
+Choi Tae-ho's expression turned hard.
 "Why?"

 Choi Tae-ho let out a short breath.
 "You did all this for money?"

-"Making money isn't a crime."
+"Making money is not a crime."

-Hyeon-ju's face stiffened.
+Hyeon-ju's face went stiff.

 Choi Tae-ho said nothing.